srgzx/wallop/docs/README.md

 11/26/2022

-This original project has been abandoned and the creators have moved on to Channels (www.getchannels.com), so I have taken it upon myself to update this code and make it more useful for my own purposes and to learn more about web development
+The original project (https://github.com/maddox/wallop) has been abandoned and the creators have moved on to Channels (www.getchannels.com), so I have taken it upon myself to re-upload the code, and update it to make it more useful for my own purposes and to learn more about web development

 To be clear I am a sysadmin not a dev, and I know next to nothing about Ruby -- but this is definitely a great way to learn!